What This Article Covers

 The spreadsheet screenshot below emulates what Croston does.
 Croston is very rarely directly compared to a moving average in the format shown below.
 In most circumstances, it is represented by a formula.
 The approach below does not get into the math of Croston but makes its output transparent and comparable.

 The math behind this is complicated, but the output is remarkably similar to performing an exponential smoothing which includes more periods and does not weight the most recent periods very highly.
 So is this all there is to Croston?
-No. There is a timing element which also must be covered to appreciate what the formula is doing fully.
+No. There is a timing element which also must be covered to appreciate what the formula is doing thoroughly.

 Timing of Occurrence